My name is Wayne Dixon. I’m a 36 year old family man, married to Sarah,

 I’ve been a member of Belle Isle WMC since I was 18.
-I am a volunteer, founder and now Secretary of Middleton Park FC where I also coach several junior football teams.I sit on the following boards and Trustee boards - all in my spare time.
+I am a volunteer, founder and now Secretary of Middleton Park FC where I also coach several junior football teams.I have previously sat on the Stop Park and Ride Stourton (SPARS), West Yorkshire Association Football League, Leeds Football Association and the Leeds Red Traingle Football League's committees.
+I currentlysit on the following boards and Trustee boards - all in my spare time.

-I work full-time as a Employment & Engagement Support Worker for a Leeds Charity and have done since 2013.
-We help people who are homeless or at risk of
+I work full-time as a Employment & Engagement Support Worker for an Organisation in Leeds and have done so since 2013.
+I help people who are homeless or at risk of

-becoming homeless and my role is helping people in South Leeds to move into education, training or employment.
-I was previously a Youth Worker in South Leeds for 8 years at Health For All (Cupboard Project), working in our community, Cockburn College of Arts and
+becoming homeless in South Leeds to move into education, training or employment.
+I was previously a Youth Worker in South

 In late 2003, early 2004, I started a football club (Middleton Park FC) for the kids on the local estates and I have continued to do this ever since.
 I have decided to stand as a councillor because I have first-hand experience of how many of the local decisions are made; I feel that the interests of the community are not always at the heart of these decisions.

 For example, Middleton Park FC proposed using Middleton Golf Club as a community space and our councillors agreed this would help us be more sustainable too.
 However, a petition for a cycling trial track was raised by a cycling business from Rothwell; Our Councillors backed this, but wouldn’t explain why both ideas couldn’t be integrated together.
 This was despite our offer of using the space for all sports - including cycling!
 We asked local people to support our ideas and many did through the council’s consultation.
 This was never publicly released and I feel the local people were simply ignored.